-Why should people stay in Palm Springs during the winter?
+Why should people stay in Palm Springs during the fall, winter, or spring?

 Palm Springs is a good choice for snowbirds because of its climate.
 The weather during winter is pleasantly warm, and ideal for all outdoor activities this unique desert city has to offer.
 With a diverse landscape and different neighborhoods, Palm Springs is a location you may never want to leave.
 You will have the chance to meet lots of other winter visitors if you like that.
 There small and large shopping centers and a large variety of restaurants.
 The busy downtown and other areas will light up during Christmas and attracts a lot of visitors.
 The flat city is safe for pedestrians and cyclists.
 The atmosphere is festive and busy making the visit to this region a memorable experience.

 Palm Springs has a hot desert climate, with over 300 days of sunshine and very limited rainfall.
-The winter months are warm, with a majority of the days reaching 70 meter (230 feet), a perfect temperature to do all kinds of activities.
+The winter months are warm, with a majority of the days reaching 70°F (21°C), a perfect temperature to do all kinds of activities.

 For more climate information visit Meteoblue